Mastering Complex CCM (99487/99489): Documentation, ROI, and Audit Readiness

 B. Example Notes and Audit Packet

-• Patient eligibility documentation.
+• Patient eligibility confirmation

-• Care plan with updates and interventions.
+• Current care plan with documented updates

-• Monthly time log with timestamps and tasks.
+• Monthly time log showing =60 minutes

 C. CMS & Compliance Expectations